Students at Florida State gather at memorials, prepare to retrieve belongings after deadly shooting

 Officers quickly arrived and shot and wounded the gunman after he refused to comply with commands, said Tallahassee Police Chief Lawrence Revell.

-The two men who were killed were not students, said Florida State University Police Chief Jason Trumbower, who did not release any other details about the victims.
+The two men who were killed were not students, said Florida State University Police Chief Jason Trumbower.

+The shooter obtained a weapon that belongs to his mother, who has been with the Leon County Sheriff’s Office for over 18 years, said Leon County Sheriff Walt McNeil.
+Ikner’s mother works as a middle school resource officer and was the department’s employee of the month a year ago in March.

-The shooter was a long-standing member of the Leon County Sheriff’s youth advisory council, which was created to build communication between young people and local law enforcement while also teaching the teens leadership and team-building skills.
+The shooter was a long-standing member of the Leon County Sheriff’s youth advisory council, police said.
+The group was created to build communication between young people and local law enforcement while also teaching the teens leadership and team-building skills.

 “He has been steeped in the Leon County Sheriff’s Office family, engaged in a number of training programs that we have,” McNeil said.
 “So it’s not a surprise to us that he had access to weapons.”